Keep the RIVM guidelines at hand at all times! We have listed them here for you.

 What is World Cleanup Day?

 World Cleanup Day is an international initiative from the bottom-up civil movement Let’s Do It!
 World, which began a couple of years ago in Estonia.
 The goal is to clean up litter on streets, squares, parks, parking areas, along the banks of rivers and in nature simultaneously in as many countries as possible around the world.
-On September 21st, 2019, the Netherlands will take part for the second time.
+On September 18th, 2021, the Netherlands will take part for the fourth time.

 For more information on the international initiative, visit worldcleanupday.org